FiQCI/fiqci-examples/qiskit/README.md

 ### Qubit Flipping

-The Qubit flipping example, `qb_flip_qiskit.py`, demonstrates simple qubit flipping.
+The Qubit flipping example, `qb_flip.py`, demonstrates simple qubit flipping.
 The example first flips the qubit state of each qubit (QB1, QB2,...) individually and reports the success rate which is how many out of the 10,000 counts are expected to be in the right state.
 The program then flips all the qubits at once in a 5 qubit circuit and reports the total success rate.

+The `qb_flip_simple.py` is a simple version of the `qb_flip.py` code which runs with the default options.

 ### Bell State Entanglement